alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 }
 ```

 In a CQRS application, there would be two repositories.
 One for handling commands (changes to the state of the system) and one for handling reads (read-only).
-These two repositories might reference two different undelying databases, each modelled so that it does its job best (updates vs reads).
+These two repositories might reference two different underlying databases, each modelled so that it does its job best (updates vs reads).

-Below you can see an example of a splitted repository:
+Below you can see an example of a split repository:

 ```java
 public class SnackMachineCommandsRepository extends Repository<UUID, SnackMachine>{